a3lk4i/a3lk4i.github.io/content/about/index.md

 On this page, you'll find some of my interests and my personal blog.
-I plan to mostly write about the technologies that interest me the most like kubernetes, serverless, distributed computing or programming languages like go and occasionally about lifestyle choices like minimalism, FIRE, privacy.
+I plan to mostly write about the technologies that interest me the most like kubernetes, serverless, distributed computing, go and occasionally about lifestyle choices like minimalism, FIRE, privacy.

 ##### Passionate about...:fire: {#passions}